Query¶

 Query and Read Model¶

 Every Query references the Read Model it serves.
-The linter verifies the link in both directions: every Query points to a Read Model that exists, and every Read Model that has Queries also has projections to feed them.
+The link goes both ways: every Query points to a Read Model that exists, and every Read Model that has Queries also has projections to feed them.
 A Query without a Read Model is a question without a source; a Read Model without Queries is a projection without consumers.